vakkD/robotics-car/main.md

 ![car diagram](https://github.com/vakkD/robotics-car/blob/main/52B5EE9D-5BC2-4ABD-8478-D297F068B930.jpeg)</br>

 <a href="https://upload.wikimedia.org/wikipedia/commons/thumb/a/a0/Ackermann_turning.svg/1200px-Ackermann_turning.svg.png">Here</a> is a diagram of the ackermann steering.
 Using the servo to move the bar.
+This steering system is what most cars use, if not something similar.
+It allows for smoother, quicker and easier turns.

 </br></br>